hauleth/hauleth/content/post/things-about-elixir-you-probably-will-never-need/index.md

 Additional feature that I heavily used there is "anonymous branching".
-As when working with JJ I do not need to create new name for each branch that I want to try, it was way easier to implement one idea, then just do `jj new @-` (which branches off at the commit that is parent of the current one) and just implement alternative idea.
+As when working with JJ I do not need to create new name for each branch that I want to try.
+It was way easier to implement one idea, then just do `jj new @-` (which branches off at the commit that is parent of the current one) and just implement alternative idea.
 I used that constantly to compare ideas and reject failed concepts.